hupe1980/vecgo/README.md

 ## Usage

-Here's a basic example demonstrating how to perform nearest neighbor search with VecGo:
+Here's a basic example demonstrating how to perform nearest neighbor search with Vecgo:

 ```go